-The Ultimate Bed Sheets Buying Guide - Bed Linen Materials & Weaves To Buy
+The Ultimate Bed Sheets Buying Guide: Bed Linen Materials & Weaves To Buy

 Beds are intrinsic to being human.
 In most parts of the world, people start their day by getting out of bed and end it by returning to that same bed.
-The average person aims to sleep 8 out of 24 hours and thus, in a typical lifespan of 79 years, he should be sleeping for approximately 26 years.
+The average person aims to sleep 8 out of 24 hours and thus, in a typical lifespan of 79 years, they should be sleeping for approximately 26 years.

 Not only do we spend a great deal of time on it but it also accommodates the most crucial moments of our lives.
 From providing a respite for the sick, weak and tired, it also hosts numerous other activities.
 Despite the fact that we devote such a large fraction of our life to laying on our beds, many mysteries still remain about what makes a bed ideal for great sleep.